Benczusch/Cell-cycle-documentation/factSheet.md

 - During G2 cell arrest can be initiated in presence or absence of ~
 - May play part in G2/M regulation, increase of ~ results of increased p21 and 14-3-3 sigma activity
 - Mediates CycB/Cdk1 dissociation through Gadd45
+- stabilized by Per from Mdm2-mediated ubiqitination and degradation
+- transcriptional activity inactivated by Per

+## Per - Period 1,2,3

+- Regulated by CLOCK and BMAL1
+- Forms complex with Cry
+- mRNA expression repressed by Per/Cry
+- Per 2 has over 21 phosphorylated residues, regulating half-life, localization and circadian period
+- Phosphorylated by CK1, causes ubiquitination by E3 ubiquitin ligase complex
+- Interacts with NONO to regulate binding and activation of p16
+- Interacts with ATM and Chk2, overexpression leads to reduction in cell growth and increased susceptibility for DNA-damage-induced apoptosis
+- stabilizes p53 from Mdm2-mediated ubiqitination and degradation
+- inactivation of p53 transcriptional activity

+## Per/Cry complex

+- Directly inhibit CLOCK and BMAL1 transcriptional activity
+- Represses mRNA expression of Cry and Per, resulting in a time-delayed negative feedback

 ## pRb - Product of the retinoblasma tumour suppressor gene

 - Phosphorylated by CycD/Cdk4-6 during early G1.
 - Phosphorylation disrupts complex with HDAC, releasing E2F-1 and DP-1
 - Remains phosphorylated for the rest of the cell cycle, maintained by CycE/Cdk2

+## Rev-erb

+- Its proteins repress expression of BMAL1
+- Antagonistically regulates the rhytmic expression of p21

+## ROR - Retionic acid-related Orphan receptors

+- Its proteins activate expression of BMAL1
+- Antagonistically regulates the rhytmic expression of p21

 ## Spindle checkpoint